Our natural hair experiences various forms of damage, including split ends, dryness, and heat damage.

 This happens when you rough comb your natural hair and aggressively pull at knots.
 Rough combing can wreak havoc on your hair, damage your hair cuticles, and make it more prone to damage.
 The harsher you comb your hair, the more damage-prone it becomes.

 5 Types of Hair Damage and How To Repair Them

 1. Split Ends

-It is always easy to spot hair that has split ends.
-You would know your hair has split ends when it tangles a lot more, becomes dry, brittle, and breaks off often.
+It is easy to spot hair that has split ends.
+You'll know if your hair has split ends if it tangles more, becomes dry, brittle, and breaks off easily.

-Solution: An effective way to repair split ends is to trim or cut your hair (ends) - depending on how much damage was done.
-Also, to avoid split ends, we recommend you trim your hair every two months and try to properly moisturize your hair from roots to ends on a daily or weekly basis.
+To avoid split ends, we recommend that you trim your hair every 2 months and moisturize your hair properly from roots to ends on a daily or weekly basis.

 Learn how to effectively get rid of split ends with this tutorial by Simply Subrena.

-Solution: If your hair is damaged by dyes, you can either cut it or wait for the beach to completely fade away.
-Also, you could consult with a hair professional to recommend a product specifically for your texture and porosity and that would repair the damage caused by the dye.
+If your hair is damaged by dyes, you can either cut it or wait for the color to completely fade away.

-See how you can repair hair damage caused by hair colouring or dyeing in this video by Savedbythestylist.
+See how you can repair hair damage caused by hair coloring or dyeing in this video by Savedbythestylist.

 3. Mechanical Damage